Skip to main content

 • A Map tool for discovering URLs on a domain (sitemap parsing + crawling).

-Install the plugin once, then use any of these tools in any Dify workflow without manually writing HTTP requests.
+Install crw-dify-plugin once, then use any of these tools in any Dify workflow without manually writing HTTP requests.
+The HTTP Request node remains a fallback when plugins are disabled.

 When to Use This